GSA/digitalgov.gov/content/posts/2014-06-26-deloitte-analysis-craft-of-incentive-prize-design.md

   - White House Office of Science and Technology Policy
 ---

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/06/250-x-416-The-craft-of-incentive-prize-design-Lessons-from-the-public-sector-sidebar-stats-Outcome-benefits.jpg" alt="Sidebar stats, Outcome benefits, from the report titled, "The craft of incentive prize design - Lessons from the public sector"" %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/06/250-x-416-The-craft-of-incentive-prize-design-Lessons-from-the-public-sector-sidebar-stats-Outcome-benefits.jpg" alt="Sidebar stats, Outcome benefits, from the report titled, The craft of incentive prize design - Lessons from the public sector" caption="" >}}

 Federal challenge and prize competitions are in the news again.